Super-Science Fiction: Publication history

 In 1940, Feature Publications began publishing Prize Comics, and followed this with other successful superhero titles, including Frankenstein Comics and Headline Comics.
 The Comics Code, introduced in 1954, forced Feature to stop publication of all three titles by late 1956.
 Two crime magazines took their place: Trapped, under their Headline imprint, and Guilty.
 Both were edited by William W. Scott, who had come over to Feature from Fiction House, which had gone out of business in 1955.
 Feature added Super-Science Fiction to Headline's list at the end of 1956, and gave it to Scott to edit, though he was not knowledgeable about the genre.
 According to Robert Silverberg's later recollection, the new magazine had been Scott's idea, and Scott had persuaded Feature to launch it.
 Scott paid two cents a word for both fiction and non-fiction, a rate that made the magazine competitive with the other major titles in the field.

 Science fiction magazines proliferated during the 1950s, with dozens of new titles launched during the decade, but by the end of the decade the market was moving away from fiction magazines and towards paperbacks.
 The popularity of TV and comics was another obstacle to success.
 Magazine distribution, which had to be reliable to support newsstand sales, was made far more difficult when a major distributor, American News Company, was liquidated in 1957.
 Super-Science Fiction was fortunate in having independent distribution, and so was able to avoid the worst effects of the change, but the disruption to the distribution business meant that smaller magazines could not always be reliably found on newsstands.

 The late 1950s also saw an increase in public interest in science fiction monster movies, such as Godzilla, or Attack of the 50 Foot Woman, and a new magazine, Famous Monsters of Filmland, quickly became very successful.
 Other magazines, such as Monster Parade and Monsters and Things, tried to take advantage of the trend.
 Scott's response was to title the April 1959 issue of Super-Science Fiction a "Special Monster Issue", and to add a "Monster" banner to the cover of every subsequent issue.
 The move was a failure; only three more issues appeared before Feature Publications closed the magazine down.
-Eventually, in 2012, an anthology of 14 stories edited by Robert Silverberg, titled Tales from Super-Science Fiction (Haffner Press), appeared, with an introduction in which Silverberg reminisced about his involvement with the magazine.
+There have been no anthologies consisting solely of stories from the magazine, but in 2012 a collection of Robert Silverberg's stories, titled Tales from Super-Science Fiction, appeared, with an introduction in which Silverberg reminisced about his involvement with the magazine.